 January is actually a great time to double down and refocus your energies on how to truly maximize your elections in the new year.

-With some thoughtful and fairly simply planning, you can supercharge your health and maybe even your bank account in 2018—especially since the IRS just increased the 401(k) contribution limit.
+With some thoughtful and fairly simply planning, you can supercharge your health and maybe even your bank account this year—especially since the IRS is increasing the 401(k) contribution limit in 2019.

 So we spoke to benefits experts for tips on how to help you make the most of your health insurance, retirement planning, vacation time and more this year.